pelias/fuzzy-tester/README.md

    locations.
 This is often useful, because matching the name labels may fail even when the geocoder has found a proper result ('Harvard' != 'Harvard University').
 Location coordinates are less ambiguous.

-   Coordinate based tests also help to track invalid location data in the seacrh database.
+   Coordinate based tests also help to track invalid location data in the search database.

  + `unexpected` is analogous to `expected`, except that you *cannot* specify a `priorityThresh` and the `properties` array does *not* support strings.